Danilooa/npm_cookbook/README.md

 To install a package from a folder or network directory you should guarantee that the folder has a _package.json_ file and run
 $ `npm i /anyPath/.../anyDirectory`
-The previous example will put a reference like in the _package.json_ file
+The previous example will put a reference like the above in the _package.json_ file
 ```
 {
 ...